As a new Twilight book is announced, former Twi-Hard Emma Clifton takes a stroll down memory lane

 Robert Pattinson’s lighting was suddenly terrible.
 Kristen Stewart’s wig was an atrocity.
 Taylor Lautner, supernatural sex pot #2, wore long denim shorts – ‘jorts,’ if you will – for every scene.
 All of the sneaky, forbidden, seductive energy of the first one was reduced to the wet rag of a man’s interpretation of what young love should be.
 Too many fight scenes were added to encourage a male audience (honestly, in what world), replacing the many hours of endless, longing glances and steamy make-out sessions us virgins viewers wanted.

-Am I trying to escape the realities of life?
-Am I trying to relive my youth?
-Or am I just in need of the specific high that comes from that movie; in particular the scene where Rayban-wearing Edward puts his arm around Bella in the Forks High School carpark?
+Are we trying to escape the realities of life?
+Are we trying to relive our youths?
+Or are we just in need of the specific high that comes from that movie; in particular the scene where Rayban-wearing Edward puts his arm around Bella in the Forks High School carpark?
 You know the scene.
 It’s perfect.

 *Yes, this is a Renesmee reference.